richard-porter/ai-collaboration-field-guide/addendum-c-five-safety-rules.md

 AI fills gaps with plausible fiction.
 Before accepting any AI statement about your history, relationships, habits, or circumstances: Is this sourced from our conversation, or is the AI guessing?
 If unsourced, verify or discard.

-See: Addendum B (Firewall Test Protocol) for a structured test.
+See: Addendum B (Personal Knowledge Firewall — Test Protocol) for a structured test.

 ### Rule 2: Anthropomorphization Awareness